dteney/collages-dataset/README.md

 ## Downloads
 We provide **4-block** and **2-block** versions (MNIST and CIFAR only) of the dataset.
-We provide **ordered** and **shuffled** version (blocks appearing in random order).
+We provide **ordered** and **shuffled** versions (blocks appearing in random order).
 The shuffled version can be used to demonstrate that a given method does not rely on a known or constant image structure.
 We generated the collages in 1/4th the resolution of the original datasets (i.e. collages of 16x16 pixels) to enable very fast experimentation.
 Other versions can be generated with the script provided.